A Change Is Gonna Come by Sam Cooke

 In 2023, the U.S. government awarded Joni Mitchell the Gershwin prize for Popular Song.
 It is one of popular music’s most prestigious awards because it is not for just one song, but for a lifetime of songwriting.
 Mitchell wrote her best-known song, “Both Sides Now,” when she was 21 years old.
 Many people wonder how someone so young could have written a song so profoundly wise.
 This story offers an explanation.

 When the band Journey’s lead singer had to leave because of health problems, the band began looking for a new singer.
 Years later, they were still looking.
 As a last resort, they began looking at YouTube videos, hoping to find a singer for their band.
-How did their YouTube search lead them to the Philippines?
+Their YouTube search led them to the Philippines, to a young singer on a journey of his own.

 Dreams by Fleetwood Mac